|

 not have been temporarily the governor of Jiangsu.

-people know how to spell all the foreign names and towns?
-Of
+people know how to spell all the foreign terms and geographic

 course not.

-any case, the piece hit the bestseller lists.
-The kicker was that each copy was written by
+In any case, the piece hit the bestseller lists.

 You can read The Travels of Marco